JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Average base distribution plots/README.md

 ```
 # Parameter description #
 ```
-file name: <str> tab delimited file that at a minimum contains a column to sort the file by and a column with the sequences
+File name: <str> tab delimited file that at a minimum contains a column to sort the file by and a column with the sequences

 Header column to sort by: <str> Comma separated headers for every comlumn use for sorting.
 In the example run above, the input file will be first sorted by TBP fold change and the base distributions calculated for each percentage slicing before moving on to sort by TAF1 and so on.